on all orders over $59

 What to do when attacked by game.
 First of all, wild animals attacks happen but they are rare.
 In most cases, the person being attacked did something to allow the attack to happen in the first place.
 That said, there are few commons sense rules to avoid any undesired experience.

 All these rules are actually all number 1 rules.
 By following these 10 hunter safety rules you will ensure to enjoy many of your hunting trips and become a better hunter by preventing and protecting yourself from the unexpected.
 Best of the two worlds, enjoying what you like the most and be safe!
 Remember, I mentioned it often, always use binoculars to identify your target.
-If you are curious about how to choose binoculars for hunting, follow the link.

 Thank you for reading us and do not hesitate to share this information, safety is a matter for everyone!